-Native American foods in New Mexico represents a combination of influences from Pueblo Indian to Navajo to Apache.
-What is common among all of these, is the preponderance of "farm to table" whole grain, organic foods.
+Native American foods in New Mexico represent a combination of influences from Pueblo Indian to Navajo to Apache.
+What is common among all of these?
+The preponderance of farm to table whole grain, organic foods.
 Many of our Native communities have their origins rooted in traditional farming, and preservation of seeds and raising livestock are part of the cultural history that live on to this day.
 Native peoples' seasonal religious activities and social dances are often tied to the planting, growing, and hunting seasons.
 Our Native neighbors are deeply connected to the land and the natural world.
 For example, animals such as bison and horses, are referred to as relatives.
 Gratitude is always expressed for the bounty of a good harvest and great respect is offered when an animal is butchered and prepared for cooking.

 A hallmark of regional Native American foods are "The Three Sisters," which refer to corn, beans, and squash.
 These three staples can be found in many dishes and stews, as a key ingredient, or as a side.
 Sometimes, all three are even served together, hot or cold.
 The Three Sisters are even part of popular folklore and oral history in the area.

 Traditional Native stews will warm your heart and your belly.
-Many of our local tribal celebrations and ceremonies have sharing of foods as a hallmark of hospitality.
+Many of our local tribal celebrations and ceremonies share foods as a hallmark of hospitality.
 At a Pueblo feast day, for example, you will be treated to an array of dishes that will overwhelm your senses and arouse your appetite, and you will be encouraged to "eat good!"

-From red and green chile, corn, garbanzo, and posole (hominy) stew, each has a unique character that features meats such as beef, pork, mutton, lamb, elk and buffalo.
-Delicious "Horno" Pueblo oven bread loaves are served at every table and often dipped in stews, along with piping hot home-made flour tortillas and Hopi-influenced blue corn paper thin "Piki" bread.
-You will also find green chile chicken and red chile beef enchiladas, baked in large pans, and a variety of side dishes that include everything from fruit dishes like ambrosia, bread-pudding, and salads.
-Home-made flat fruit pies, sugar cookies, and fresh watermelon are among favorite desserts.
+Try the red and green chile, corn, garbanzo, and posole (hominy) stew, each has a unique character that features meats such as beef, pork, mutton, lamb, elk and buffalo.
+Delicious horno Pueblo oven bread loaves are served at every table and often dipped in stews, along with piping hot homemade flour tortillas and Hopi-influenced blue corn paper thin piki bread.
+You will also find green chile chicken and red chile beef enchiladas, baked in large pans, and a variety of side dishes that include everything from fruit dishes like ambrosia, bread pudding, and salads.
+Homemade flat fruit pies, sugar cookies, and fresh watermelon are among favorite desserts.